lachioma/FFMpeg-compress-videos/README.md

 Compress videos using FFMpeg algorithm

 ## How to use the app
-- Select source video files to compress, or select folders where video files are stored.
+- Select source video files (.avi) to compress, or select folders where video files are stored.
 Video files will be searched in the folders and all subfolders.
+You can select multiple files and folders.
 - All the video files found will be listed in the left listbox.
 From there, select the videos you want to compress and move them to the right listbox.
 - Select:
   * Compression factor (between 1 and 51, default 25 corresponding to a compression of ~18 times)